Top 30 Best Indian Bloggers in 2026

 - Projects: Trak.in, YouTube channels

-Passionate about technology and gadgets, Arun started this blog Trak.in to keep himself and his readers updated with the latest businesses and startups in India.
-He owns 3 YouTube channels as well, which have around 2.2 million subscribers.
+Passionate about technology and gadgets, Arun started Trak.in to keep himself and his readers updated on the latest businesses and startups in India.
+He runs multiple YouTube channels with a combined audience in the millions.

-His blog was featured in Times of India in its 10 years of completion and is among the top 10 business blogs in India by Times Online.
+His blog was featured in Times of India at its 10-year milestone and ranks among the top business blogs in India by Times Online.

 Anil Agarwal